oracle-livelabs/oic/oic-gen3/common/enable-file-server/enable-file-server.md

 To enable File Server:

 1. On the Oracle Cloud Get Started page, select the region in the upper right where you created your Oracle Integration 3 instance.
-Open the navigation menu in the upper left and click Developer Services.
-Under Application Integration, click Integration.
+Open the navigation menu in the upper left and click **Developer Services**.
+Under **Application Integration**, click **Integration**.
 2. If needed, select the compartment where you created your Oracle Integration 3 instance.
 You should see your instance.

 3. Select your instance.